Financial spread betting explained

 - Low 4% initial deposit on FTSE 100-listed shares

-- Tight spreads from 1 point on the five major indices† – including the FTSE and Wall Street
+- Tight spreads from 1 point on major indices† – including the UK100 and Germany30

 - Educational videos, categorised into beginner, intermediate and expert so you can learn at your own pace